naugtur/brikwars-zombie/index.md

     - Ollie: Once per movement, you can jump over things or jump to connect grinds.
     - Grind: When there is a "grindable" surface such as a rail/ledge/low wall etc. you can grind it, adding its whole length to your normal movement as a bonus.
 The surface mustn’t be occupied by minifigs or have other bricks attached on top of it (but can have studs).
 Another obstacle for grinding is a zombie that stands too close to the surface - you might try to knock it down as a melee attack (once per movement) but you fall down and end your movement if you don’t succeed.

 - Jedi: You start with a lightsaber.
-Once per game you can convince a zombie or a horde that these are not the brains they are looking for: they return to the Standing state (hands down) and become disinterested.
+  - Not The Brains You Are Looking For: Once per game you can make one zombie or one horde disinterested; they return to the Standing state (hands down).

 # Scenarios